calcom/cal.com/packages/embeds/embed-core/README.md

 - If just iframe refreshes due to some reason, embed script can't replay the applied instructions.

 - React Component
-  - `onClick` support with preloading
+  - `onClick` support with automatic preloading

 ## Pending Documentation